sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

-These short-and-sweet replacements are a great way to learn framework idioms or library functions, like `strings.EqualFold` in Go.<sup>1</sup> And as a codebase grows, small inefficiences like this one, and inconsistencies opportunities compound.
+These short-and-sweet replacements are a great way to learn framework idioms or library functions, like `strings.EqualFold` in Go.<sup>1</sup> And as a codebase grows, small inefficiencies like this one, and inconsistencies opportunities compound.
 Code patterns creep in that affect readability and performance—and [it matters](https://www.digitalocean.com/blog/how-to-efficiently-compare-strings-in-go/?).